 Many students aren’t satisfied with their standardized test scores.
-In fact, in a survey of more than 800 Niche users, only 22 percent reported being very satisfied with their SAT outcomes.
+In fact, in a survey of more than 800 Niche users, only 22% reported being “very satisfied” with their SAT outcomes.

-But sometimes, if a student takes the SAT or ACT multiple times, a student can “superscore” his or her scores.
+However, if a student takes the SAT or ACT multiple times, he or she can “superscore” the scores.

 What is superscoring?
 It’s when a college takes a student’s highest subscores from different test dates for a new, higher “superscore.”
 Not only do the students benefit from superscoring, but the colleges do, too, as they like to report higher test scores to raise their rankings, so it’s a win-win situation.